 Technology Manager at Illinois Legal Aid Online

-Matthew Newsted serves as the Technology Manager at Illinois Legal Aid Online, focusing on developing and implementing technology solutions to enhance legal aid services.
+Matthew Newsted is the Technology Manager at Illinois Legal Aid Online, responsible for developing and managing technological solutions to enhance legal aid services.

 Snorri Ogata